Thorsten-Trinkaus/PapyriAR/doc/docs/user/Create.md

 ## Where do I start?

 As stated in the ***[introduction](Introduction)***, the visualization for any papyrus consists of three parts.
-While the marker stay constant for all papyri, the QR-Code needs to be generated for each papyrus individually.
+While the markers stay constant for all papyri, the QR-Code needs to be generated for each papyrus individually.
 We offer an easy to use ***[tool](https://thorsten-trinkaus.github.io/PapyriAR/QR-Generator)*** for creating the QR-Code.

 ![QR-Generator](../../static/img/qrgen1.png)